 Businesses regularly get product and consumer data from a multitude of sources like production facilities, distribution centers, retailers, partners, and other third-party vendors.
 This data is usually in the form of Excel spreadsheets, PDFs, PDF forms, TXT and RTF files.
 Extracting information from this data deluge usually takes longer; because before analysis, it needs to be transformed into structured data—which is done manually by data entry.
-Data pulling tools can cut down the time on data extraction by automating various tasks involved in the extraction process such as manual data entry, data transformation, data cleansing, and data validation.
+Modern data pulling tools use data extraction templates to can cut down the time on data extraction by automating various tasks involved in the extraction process such as manual data entry, data transformation, data cleansing, and data validation.

 Data volumes increase exponentially with time, and enterprises require a data extraction approach that process large volumes of data for analysis and reporting.
 Moreover, post-COVID-19, the increasing trend in online activity has resulted in more unstructured data for industries like education.
 To meet these growing needs, a robust document data capture solution is required.
 While manual data entry and coded solutions can certainly do the job, document extraction software that work on pattern-based templates are significantly more efficient and don’t run the chance of human-based errors.

 Data extraction templates assist in a company’s data extraction strategy by streamlining and accelerating the process.
 Here is how: